Primm, Nevada: Bonnie and Clyde Getaway Car

 Primm is home to the Bonnie and Clyde Getaway Car, the vehicle that Bonnie Parker and Clyde Barrow were in when they were shot and killed after being pursued by the police.
 It was previously located inside Whiskey Pete's and Buffalo Bill’s but was moved to the Primm Valley Resort following the closure of those hotels.

 The couple were shot and killed in Gibsland, Louisiana, on May 23, 1934, around 2,400 km (1,500 miles) from Primm.

 In popular culture

 Primm appears in the 2010 video game Fallout: New Vegas and is designed to be one of the first few places the player visits.
-In game, the town is depicted as being taken over by escaped convicts, having killed the local sheriff.
+In game, the town is depicted as being taken over by escaped convicts, who have killed the local sheriff.